k2view-academy/K2View-Academy/articles/04_fabric_studio/30_build_web_apps.md

    - **Vanilla** – a basic setup with initial files created for you (index.html, main.js, and style.css), along with Vite framework files for live update support.
    - **Empty** – no files are created, allowing you to start from scratch.

 5. Once the app has been created, a new app folder appears under the **Web** folder.
-In addition to the generated files, your app is automatically added to the **apps.json** file, making it available in the Fabric main menu (top-left *hamburger menu*).
+In addition to the generated files, your app is automatically added to the **apps.json** file, making it available in the K2view web framework's menu (top-left *hamburger menu*).

    > **Note**: It is recommended to manage all apps in the **apps.json** file located in the **Web Services LU**.
 As the Web Services LU is deployed last, its apps.json file overrides all others.
 This is particularly relevant in case there are customized apps.json files in your project.